lucasecf/Quake-Log-Parser/README.md

 ## About

-This project was made using just pure Ruby, without any external dependencies.
+This is just a small project from when I was learning Ruby.
 The project development was totally behaviour-driven (BDD), using the ruby rspec gem to write the specs.

-The Tasks 1, 2 and also the Plus were accomplished successfully.
+The idea is just to parse a log file from the Quake game (file included, [games.log](games.log)), extracting information about the matches and showing it.

 ## Developer notes

-Some adjustments were made in the Task 1 expected result example, in order to better fit in the modeling used, which had more informations than required extracted from the log.
 The program keeps track of not only the kills of each player, but he's kills, deaths, suicides and final score.
 It's important to highlight what each of this attributes means:

 * Kills is the absolute count of kills of the player, without any penalty;
 * Normal Deaths is the absolute amount of times a player dies by the hands of another player;